Skip to main content

 How are the recipients selected?

-A selection committee of NCCDD members reviews all applications and carefully considers all information submitted for the candidates and chooses a candidate for the respective awards.
+A selection committee of NCCDD members reviews all applications and carefully considers all information submitted for the candidates, and chooses a candidate for the respective awards.
 These candidates are submitted to the executive committee for review and endorsement.

 What do the recipients get?

-The winner of the NCCDD Advocacy and Leadership awards are invited to the November Council meeting and can invite up to four guests to the awards ceremony.
+The winners of the NCCDD Advocacy and Leadership awards are invited to the November Council meeting and can invite up to four guests to the awards ceremony.
 The award winners will receive a plaque, an opportunity to address the Council, and their story will be promoted on the Council website, the social media pages, and in their hometown newspapers.

-• Hits: 1647
+• Hits: 2734

 Support to Attend Conferences